Find Grad Schools

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 17,000 jobs for Food Scientist or Technologist in 2016.
+In 2016, there was an estimated number of 17,000 jobs in the United States for Food Scientist or Technologist.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Food Scientist or Technologist by 2026.
-There will be an estimated 1,800 positions for Food Scientist or Technologist per year.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 undefined